VUT-BA-PROJECT/.github/README.md

 **readvideo.py:** This file is used to detect number plate from video file.
 It will draw a boundry around the number plate, blur it and show the text for identification.

-**haarcascade_russian_plate_number.xml:** This is a trained haaarcascade model by OpenCV for license plate detection.
-It is used in both files.

 **Data:** This folder contains data used in the Project

 ## Prerequisites